 As science says that when we die our brain still keeps working, I heard the doctors and my boyfriend, unable to talk back.
 Standing next to myself I felt the pain in my heart as they were working hard to bring me back.

 In the hospital, while they tried to put me under the breathing apparatus I opened my eyes and tried to fight them off of me.
-I scratched a few nurses pretty bad, I am sorry.
-They ended up putting me back to sleep (induced coma) and tying me to the bed as I woke up several times before succumbing to the darkness.
+I scratched a few nurses pretty badly, I am sorry.
+They ended up putting me back to sleep (induced coma) and tying me to bed as I woke up several times before succumbing to the darkness.

 the Hardest Part